A Course on "Theoretical aspects of machine learning" (SS 21)

 Dates of Lectures

-- The lectures will be held every Tuesday (starting from 20th April 2021) from 4-6pm and will be conducted via Zoom.
-The details of the Zoom meeting will be sent via email later.
+- The lectures were held every Tuesday (starting from 20th April 2021) from 4-6pm and conducted via Zoom.

 - Foundations of Machine Learning, by M. Mohri, A. Rostamizadeh, A. Talwalkar, MIT Press, (2012)